wix-incubator/wix-rest-docs/guides/BestPractices.md

 # Best Practices

-## Using App Instances to Identify Users
+## Using the App Instance ID to Identify Users

 The App Instance ID (instanceId) is the unique identifier of an app within a specific website.